alimonds790/wine_quality_clustering/README.md

 Experimenting with different clustering methods.
 Perform feature selection or dimensionality reduction like PCA before clustering.
 Explore different scaling methods like MinMaxScaler and see how they impact results

+## Guide:

+1. Download repo
+2. Install any requirments from the '.requirements' file that you might have missing or not up to date
+3. Run notebook